dhilish/zuulandhazelcastwithoauth2/README.md

-# zuulandhazelcastwithoauth2
+# Sample project with zuul, oauth2, and hazelcast
-Sample project with zuul as gataway, oauth2 for security and hazelcast as distributed session
+Sample project with zuul for api gataway, oauth2 for security and hazelcast for distributed session

 SCENERIO
 --------------------------------------------------------------------------------------------------